-On July 7, 2007, JD and Nikki Carabin opened their garage to skaters on what would become the first Friday Night Skate. he started small: going out to area skate parks with a cooler of water and a love for these kids no one else seemed to want.
+On July 7, 2007, JD and Nikki Carabin opened their garage to skaters on what would become the first Friday Night Skate.
+He started small: going out to area skate parks with a cooler of water and a love for these kids no one else seemed to want.
 JD and his wife Nicky began to invite skaters on Friday nights to skate in their garage.
 Soon, close to 20 came each Friday night.
 Many of these kids would show up right after school and stay till midnight.
 No one was calling to see where their kids were.
 No one was checking to see if they had eaten.
-So JD and Nicky began to serve the kids dinner and share The Word.
 JD confessed, “My wife and I sold anything we had of value to fund the ministry.
-Eventually we sold our home as well.”
+Eventually, we sold our home as well.”
 Over the next few years, a dozen kids stayed with the couple to escape substance, physical and emotional abuse.
-Meanwhile, hundreds of skaters professed a growing faith in Christ.

 Over the years Serious JuJu has had it's ups and down.
 At it's hardest moments, community members, faith organizations, and local business were there to support and lift up Serious JuJu.
 We are blessed.

 Today, JuJu meets in a new space at the Gateway Mall.
 We are excited to welcome skaters to our new space.

 Our Vision: To celebrate and strengthen community through skateboarding.

 Our Mission: Serious JuJu is an indoor skatepark that creates a safe and healthy space.
 We see, feed, and strengthen youth and families through the actions of God's love.